Board Qualification Process

 - Please carefully review ABFAS Exam Requirements.

-- Residents who pass an individual Final Year In-training Exam (ITE) have the option to convert that score toward fulfilling their board qualification examination requirements.
+- Residents who pass an individual Final-year In-training Exam (FYITE) have the option to convert that score toward fulfilling their Board Qualification examination requirements.
 Review the Residents Fees webpage for more information.

 - During residency, log all surgical cases in the Podiatry Residency Resource (PRR).
 Logs must list all cases you performed or in which you participated during residency and must meet the minimum surgical training requirements per CPME Document 320.

 - ABFAS will check to ensure your surgery case log in PRR is complete and verified by your Program Director.
 It is the resident’s responsibility to contact the Program Director (PD) if the PD does not officially graduate the resident in PRR.

 Submit the following required documentation for Board Qualification to firstname.lastname@example.org:

 - An active, unrestricted, state podiatric medical license

 Many hospitals or surgery centers require ABFAS Board Qualified status for surgical privileges.
 Submit documentation of surgical privileges within one-year of becoming Board Qualified to email@example.com.